 100 calories = 3 cups Air-Popped Popcorn

-According to Penn State University researchers, low-calorie, high-volume snacks like popcorn will make you feel more satisfied after snacking than if you reached for a higher-calorie, smaller snack, such as chocolate.
+According to the Satiety Index, low-calorie, high-volume snacks like popcorn will make you feel more satisfied after snacking than if you reached for a higher-calorie, smaller snack, such as chocolate.

 100 calories = 8 fl oz Coca-Cola or ¾ standard 12 oz can

-Sure, you get pretty close to being able to drink an entire can for 100 calories, but those calories are entirely made up of sugar—the insulin-spiking nutrient that causes your body to store fat instead of burning it.
-See just how bad soda can be for your health by checking out these 70 Most Popular Sodas—Ranked By How Toxic They Are.
+Sure, you get pretty close to being able to drink an entire can of soda for 100 calories, but those calories are entirely made up of sugar—the insulin-spiking nutrient that causes your body to store fat instead of burning it.

 100 calories = 1 16-oz package of Earthbound Farm Baby Spinach